skarlekar/smart-quora/README.md

 ![Domain Model](images/sq-process-flow.png)

 ### SmartQuora Participants
 There are three types of Participants in SmartQuora BNA.
 They are: Inquirers, Responders and Administrators.
 Inquirers and Responders are represented as _QuoraUsers_ in the application because their function can interchange - an inquirer can respond to questions from other inquirers or a respondent for a question can pose his/her own questions.
-The following rules are enforced by the system currently
+The following rules are enforced by the system currently:
+1. Inquirers cannot answer their own questions.
+2. Responders cannot vote for their own answers.
+3. Responders cannot vote more than once for the same answers.
+4. Only administr

 ## Setup Instructions